A labyrinth is a flat circle or square consisting of a path that winds round to

-- Seeking to evoke an experience can often bring one on.
+- Seeking to evoke an experience often can bring one on.
 This may create an appetite for more experiences because people can feel good doing it.
-Then it induces not only a desire for more experiences, but also a sense that one must experience or feel something in order to believe that one is genuinely in relationship with God.
+Then it induces not only a desire for more experiences, but also a sense that one must experience or feel something in order to believe one is genuinely in relationship with God.

 - Seeking an experience is self-oriented, not God-oriented.
 Since we can pray and think about God anywhere, walking a labyrinth automatically sets up an expectation that something special should happen.
 And disappointment results if there is no feeling or experience.

 - Experiences and feelings can be deceptive.
-Even if walking a labyrinth gives a powerful experience, it does not mean it is from God, or that the person actually is closer to God.
+Even if walking a labyrinth gives a powerful experience, it does not mean it is from God or that the person actually is closer to God.
 Experiences and feelings are not the measure of truth.
 It can lead a non-Christian into believing they have encountered God when they haven't.
 In fact, there is nothing about walking a labyrinth that prevents one from having a counterfeit spiritual experience, even for a Christian.
 Feeling "close" to God is not the way to gauge our relationship with Him.
 Rather, our relationship with God is reflected in the fruits of that relationship (Gal.
-3.22-23) and other behaviors.
+3:22-23) and other behaviors.
 Not all spiritual experiences are from God.
-Labyrinths have been used at youth group rallies and retreats, thus possibly leading teens to believe that feelings and experiences indicate contact with God.
+Labyrinths have been used at youth group rallies and retreats, thus possibly leading teens to believe that feelings indicate contact with God.

 - Seeking experiences feeds the sensual self, not the spiritual self.
 We should take note of the fact that one of the charges against false teachers is their appeal to sensuality (2 Peter 2:18).
 Since Satan can present things in the guise of spirituality and goodness (2 Corinthians 11:13-15), we need to watch appeals that claim spirituality but cater to bodily or emotional feelings.
-There is nothing wrong with wanting to feel God's presence, but that should flow from a Christian's daily walk with the Lord, reading His word, prayer, and worship.
+There is nothing wrong with wanting to feel God's presence, but that should flow from a Christian's daily walk with the Lord, reading His Word, prayer, and worship.
 It should be initiated by God, not us.